Dihosana

-Dihosana is a traditional dance by Kalanga people or Ikalanga people which existed for a long period of time.
-Dihosana involves the invitation of ancestors through trance to pray for rain.
-It is a rain making dance.
-Dihosana is a dance heritage which has been inherited from the fore fathers by those practising it.
-People living in the north, approximately about 20 to 30 km north of Francistown, Botswana are believed to be the veteran elders of the Dihosana dance, in a village called Makobo.
+Hosana is a traditional dance by Kalanga people or Bakalanga people which existed for a long period of time.
+Hosana involves the invitation of ancestors through trance to pray for rain.
+It is a rain-making dance.
+Hosana is a dance heritage which has been inherited from the fore fathers by those practising it.
+People living in the north, approximately about 20 to 30 km north of Francistown, Botswana are believed to be the veteran elders of the Hosana dance, in a village called Makobo.
 Hosana is a Kalanga term an old and wise person.
 The dancers usually dance in groups and wear black skirts, and long strings of beads in their necks.
 The beads are grouped in many different colour categories from red, black and white, a myriad in the body and waist.
 Hosana is part of the Kalanga culture and not everyone qualifies to be a Hosana dancer.